Guides comparing senior care options including home care, assisted living, memory care, and nursing homes.

 Wyoming doesn't issue a separate memory care license.

-The cost of senior care in Utah is lower than the national figure in most settings, but it still adds up fast.
+The cost of senior care in Utah runs below the national median in most settings, but it still adds up fast.

 Senior care in Mississippi is, on the whole, among the most affordable in the country.